Noel-Niko/Grainger_RAG/README.md

 THEN - increase memory limits e.g. in Docker to handle the required large shopping_queries_dataset_products.parquet OR use self.products_df.dropna().drop_duplicates().sample(frac=0.001) in preprocess_data.py

-IF - your Docker build fails with unfound url's
+IF - your Docker build fails with un-found url's
-THEN - you are likely running on a Grainger computer with restrictions circumventing the wget
+THEN - you are likely running on a corporate (i.e. Grainger) computer with restrictions circumventing the wget

-IF - you are running unit tests, and the self._index.add(embeddings_np) causes infinite hanging or you receive a SIGABRT THEN - re-run the application in a NON-apple silicone device
+IF - you are running unit tests, and the self._index.add(embeddings_np) causes infinite hanging or you receive a SIGABRT THEN - re-run the application on a NON-apple silicone device

 IF - you continue to experience 'hanging' or infinite looping, or receive a segmentation fault error.
 THEN - the cause is likely the mismatch between faiss-cpu, intel mkl, pytorch, python, numbpy, and or using apple silicon  (For example see [here](https://numpy.org/devdocs/user/troubleshooting-importerror.html).)